Moshe Barzani: His story in modern Israel

-Benjamin Netanyahu told their story in a 2010 speech, "Which of us does not remember the almost unbelievable story of Moshe Barazani and Meir Feinstein?
+Benjamin Netanyahu told their story in a 2010 speech, "Which of us does not remember the almost unbelievable story of Moshe Barzani and Meir Feinstein?
 Grenades were smuggled to their prison cells in a basket of oranges.
 Their original plan was to blow themselves up together as they were being hung.
 However, it then became clear to them that one of the rabbis of the Jewish community intended to be there as they were executed.
 In order not to endanger him, the two decided that after his visit, they would take their fate into their own hands.
 They embraced firmly and exploded the grenades up against their hearts.
 It is doubtful that anyone could invent such an unbelievable story, a story which expresses supreme heroism, sublime love for country and people.
 Yes, love of country, love of the homeland, love for their people".